PubTrends is an exploratory tool for researchers providing faster trends analysis

-The report page contains all the analytics and consists of several parts: Papers, Trends, Topics, etc. The overview section demonstrates a birds-eye view of the field, including the total number of articles, and extracted topics.
+The report page contains all the analytics and consists of several parts: Papers, Trends, Topics, etc. The Papers section demonstrates a birds-eye view of the field, including the total number of articles, and extracted topics.
 Word cloud shows the most frequent words in titles and abstracts.
 Also, it contains a summary plot of papers per year.
 Please note that the word cloud component is clickable, and you can navigate to documents containing the selected word.
 Papers can be viewed as a plain list, as Topics were computed by hierarchical clustering of papers embeddings based on text and graph embeddings.

-The highlights section contains an interactive visualisation of top-cited papers, organised by number and citations count.
+The Trends section contains an interactive visualisation of top-cited papers, organised by number and citations count.
 Different types of articles are shown in different colours.

 Most cited papers and papers with the quickest growth of citations are also shown here.
 All the papers are clickable, and we can explore details on a separate page.